 Peer-reviewed Presentations & Proceedings

 Tawfik, A. A., Fowlin, J., Kelley, K., Anderson, M., & Vann, S. W. (April 2019).
 Supporting case-based reasoning in pharmacy through case sequencing.
-Paper accepted and will be presented at the Meeting of the American Educational Research Association (AERA), Toronto, Canada.
+American Educational Research Association (AERA), Toronto, Canada.

 Adult Learning Research: Promoting Innovative Session Formats.
 (January 2019).
 Professional Convention Management Association (PCMA), Pittsburgh, PA.
 Invited presentation.